jliuhtonen/blu-hawaii/README.md

 You can also use a `.env` file.
 See [configuration.ts](src/configuration.ts) for all the details.

-If you don't have an API key and secret, you can [create API credentials on Last.fm](https://www.last.fm/api/account/create).

 ## Running

 On the first run, you need to approve the login in Last.fm UI, so blu-hawaii starts in "interactive mode" prompting you to make the approval.